 The speed limit is 50kph (30mph) in city centres, residential and well-populated areas.
 You can operate a vehicle at speeds of up to 80kph (50mph) on the highways.

 Two ferries, the T&T Express and the T&T Spirit Service operate between the islands of Trinidad and Tobago.
 This is another option for vacationers and locals alike who want to explore the islands further.
 The journey is completed in about 2 and a half hours.
-See the Port Authority of Trinidad and Tobago for sailings and fares.
+Click here to see the schedule.

 Trinidad and Tobago’s national airline, Caribbean Airlines, offers daily flights between Trinidad and Tobago.
 These flights costs US $48.00 return.
 The estimated flying time between the islands is 24 minutes.
 Click here to visit the Caribbean Airlines website.